Katie Schenk - October 04, 2019

 EXAMPLE: MEng students must take MEEN 602 — Modeling and Analysis of Mechanical Systems to satisfy their math requirement.
 MSME student may take MEEN 602, though they could take MEEN 601 or MEEN 603, but they’ll still need permission from their thesis advisor.

 The core course choices are identical, though it’s a matter of what an individual student chooses to take.
-The key difference is whether a student pursues a thesis, in the case of a Masters of Science degree or a portfolio project, as per the Masters of Engineering degree.
+The key difference is whether a student pursues a thesis, in the case of a Masters of Science in Engineering degree or a portfolio project, as per the Masters of Engineering degree.

 And, it doesn’t seem as if there is.